AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-01.md

 - Must have one function with same name as File name
 - apply `export default`  on above function.

-React V16
-**NOTE:** React is a component based architecture.
+## 2 components in REACT

 ### class components

 - uses javascript class to create components
-- is a statefull component
+- is a state full component

 ### function components

 - uses javascript function to create components.
-- is a stateless component
+- is a stateless component.
-- we will achieve all class component features in functional component using hooks
+- we will achieve all class component features in functional component using hooks.

+---

 ## Expressions in JSX